 When it comes to individual features, the Garmin Dash Cam 55 packs an alarm that notifies you when traffic lights change color, when the car in front of you has stopped, or when you depart a lane.

-Plus, in the unfortunate event of a collision, the Dash Cam records 1-minute footage that other recording can't overwrite.
+Plus, in the unfortunate event of a collision, the Dash Cam records 1-minute footage that other recordings can't overwrite.
 Also, with the Garmin Dash Cam 55, you can adjust the sensitivity of the motion sensor as per your preference.

 The N2 Pro goes a step ahead and lets you choose the timings of the loop recordings between 1, 3, and 5 minutes.
 Similar to its counterpart, the camera will prevent the footage from being overwritten whenever it detects a crash.